Contrast-Security-OSS/docs/content/installation/net/azureAppService/Installation-nuget-project.md

 Go to "Application Settings" area of your application in the Azure Portal.
 Set the Contrast TeamServer applications that the agent needs to connect to Contrast, and click Save.
 You can get your authentication keys from "My Account" link in top right corner in Contrast website.

-### IV.
-Publish Application (with Contrast NuGet package) to Azure
+## Step Four: Publish application to Azure

-1. Using Visual Studio, publish your application to Azure App Service once more (after you've installed the Contrast NuGet package and specified the Application Settings above).
+* Using Visual Studio, publish your application to Azure App Service once more (after you've installed the Contrast NuGet package and specified the Application Settings above).

-2. Once the application has loaded, use the application and then go to the Contrast web site.
+* Once the application has loaded, use the application and then go to the Contrast web site.
 Verify that the server and application are active, and any expected vulnerabilities appear.

-> **NOTE:**
-You may run into a "Files in use" error on `ContrastProfiler-32.dll` or `ConrastProfiler-64.dll` when re-deploying a web app with our Nuget package.
+> **Note:** You may run into a "Files in use" error on `ContrastProfiler-32.dll` or `ConrastProfiler-64.dll` when re-deploying a web app with our Nuget package.
 To work around this issue, you can either stop the site or set _COR_ENABLE_PROFILING=0_ before deploying.
 Restart the site or set _COR_ENABLE_PROFILING=1_ after the deploy is complete.
 This is not a problem when using the [Express Installation using  Site Extensions](#site-extension-installation).